codio/knowledge/source/instructors/authoring/assessments/advanced-code-test.rst

 When using RSpec in Codio, specify the ruby files containing RSpec tests you'd like to run under the **ADD CASE:** option.

-If you have more then one test, by default, the student will need to pass all tests to earn the specified number of points.
+If you have more than one test, by default, the student will need to pass all tests to earn the specified number of points.
 You can toggle on **ALLOW PARTIAL POINTS** to have Codio evenly weight each test.

 .. _RSpec (website link): https://rspec.info/